GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 ^^^^^^^^^^^^^^^^

-For efficient memory accesses the index ordering might depend on the target architecture, therefore the memory layout will implicitly decided by target via the storage traits as follows.
+For efficient memory accesses the index ordering might depend on the target architecture, therefore the memory layout will be implicitly decided by target via the storage traits as follows.

-For each storage type we need to define the data type of the data we want to store in the field, e.g. ``double``, and a ``storage_info`` type which will hold information about size, alignment, strides etc. When creating the ``storage_info`` via the storage traits we need to provide a unique idenentifier and the number of dimensions for the storage (typically 3).
+For each storage type we need to define the data type of the data we want to store in the field, e.g. ``double``, and a ``storage_info`` type which will hold information about size, alignment, strides etc. When creating the ``storage_info`` via the storage traits we need to provide a unique identifier and the number of dimensions for the storage (typically 3).

 .. literalinclude:: code/test_gt_storage.cpp
    :language: gridtools